 Approved for CLE, SHRM, and HRCI general (HR) credit.Program Faculty: Karen Bilodeau, Mike Richards

 Fifth annual edition, as the law unfolds before your eyes.

 Comp Summit attendees will gain instruction by witnessing a live Appellate Division case.
 The appeal will be heard en banc (meaning with the full array of workers’ compensation administrative law judges, except for the original presiding judge who heard the case).
 This is designed to provide the audience with a good look at the appellate process and a discrete legal issue at the same time.
-We will soon announce the actual case set for argument.
 You will witness arguments from the parties to the appeal, the interactive questions between the ALJ’s and the attorneys to the case, and learn about a discrete area of workers’ compensation law.

 Our experts look to the future of workers’ compensation in Maine

 The Think Tank remains the perfect Comp Summit closing session.
 It is a great vehicle for gazing into the future, looking to innovations occurring around the country, and getting beyond some of the ministerial issues that often leave the workers’ compensation system bound.
 So join us again for a look at the big picture and the direction of comp in Maine.
 Issues on the table may include: the status of rule-making in Maine, issues flowing from the Gig Economy – particularly those related to misclassification, and the latest on the medical marijuana front.
 All of this will be in the context of national trends and the original intent of workers’ compensation systems – the grand bargain.
 Executive Director Paul Sighinolfi is shaping the issues for this closing session.